GLEON/glmtools/README.md

 1. Setup R to add GRAN using the instructions on the [USGS R page](http://owi.usgs.gov/R/gran.html).

-2. After GRAN is setup (usually requires a restart), then use the following command in R:
+2. After GRAN is setup (usually requires a restart of R), then use the following command in R:

     `install.packages("glmtools")`